chuck21619/TypePublic/README.md

 - Ungroup with the keyboard shortcut: **⇧⌘G**
 - Selecting “Ungroup” from the context menu in the folio
 - Selecting the menubar option (edit > New folder) or (edit > Group)

+## Prev/Next Document
+When documents are in a folder, you can jump to the next/previous document with the arrow keys.
+If the beginning or end of a document is displayed in the workspace, arrow up to go to the document that preceedes it, and arrow down to move to the next document.

 # Folder Focus
 Folder focus is a more elegant way of decluttering the folio and zero-in on a project.